-(1) Except as noted in footnote 3, below, all awards in this column that remain subject to vesting vest in 25% increments on the first, second, third and fourth anniversary of the date of grant.
-These equity awards are accelerated and vest in full upon a change in control of the Company or upon the participant's death or disability.
+(1) Except as noted in footnote 2, below, all awards in this column that remain subject to vesting vest in 25% increments on the first, second, third and fourth anniversary of the date of grant.
+These stock options and restricted stock awards are accelerated and vest in full upon a change in control of the Company or upon the participant's death or disability.